 Sabina & Mattias' "far longer than forever" gothic wedding #Real Weddings: Global#brides in glasses#goth#long-haired groom#red dress#sweden#winter May 20 2014 | Offbeat Editors offbeatbride Photos by: Andrea Karlsson Photos by Andrea Karlsson The Offbeat Bride: Sabina, kitchen assistant Her offbeat partner: Mattias, studying robotics engineering Date and location of wedding: Baggbro school, Skinnskatteberg, Sweden — December 13, 2013 Our offbeat wedding at a glance: We had always wanted a gothic-themed wedding.
 And we also knew that we wanted to get married on Friday the 13th.
 December 13th was the perfect date for us because that was the day before our ninth anniversary.
 Red and black were our chosen colors for a gothic, but also Christmas-y, feel since it was so close.
 We didn't have a very large budget, so we self-catered a traditional Swedish Christmas table.
 Since the phrase "Far longer than forever" became our main theme, skeletons were something that became a huge part of the theme.
 The invitations had a skeleton couple so we had a skeleton prop as doorman, skeleton cake toppers, and our shoes had skeleton prints.
 Everyone might not have understood why we wanted skeletons at our wedding, but for us it symbolizes forever.
 Even after death we will be together.
 Since neither of us drink alcohol and never have, our wedding was completely dry.
 Many people were worried that the wedding would be boring because of that, but it was a lot of fun!
 Tell us about the ceremony: A little surprisingly with our theme, we got married in the beautiful church of Skinnskatteberg.
 It's such an amazing church and there was no doubt that we wanted to have the ceremony there.
 We walked in to the church to "Here Comes the Bride," which we joked about that being the only traditional part of the wedding.
 It felt right to us, and we wanted to feel that, YES, we are getting married now!
 The song "Far Longer Than Forever" from the animated movie The Swan Princess was played in the church.
 For the recessional, we walked out of the church to the organ version of the Final Fantasy song "Melodies of Life" played by our dear friend Toril Briese.
 Walking out of the church with that feeling of total happiness was such a great moment.
 Our biggest challenge: Our biggest challenge was the stress.
 We took on lots of DIY projects and should have asked for more help during the planning.
 Luckily, we had amazing friends who started to help with everything on the wedding day so we could finally just sit back and enjoy it.
 Care to share a few vendor/shopping links?
 Photography: Andrea Karlsson Rings: Rolf Guldsmed (designed by us with inspiration from the Wheel of Time series by Robert Jordan) Groom's blazer: Shango Skeleton shoes: eBay Cake toppers: painted by the bride Cake: Coop Extra Enough talk — show me the wedding porn!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo PREVIOUS If I'm not stressing, why is everyone else stressing?
 (And how the answer changed everything) NEXT "Not an effort to be unique, but an effort to be us" Show/Hide comments [ 11 ] *squee* I know you!
 Reply Haha, hello 😀 Reply I hoped that was a Swan Princess nod!
 Possibly my favorite non-Disney animated movie from the 90's.
 It's sublime.
 Reply Yes the Swan princess movie is wonderful 😀 I never get tired of it.
 Reply i knew those were aes sedai rings! awesome! you both look so happy =) Reply Wohoo finally someone who knows the important facts in life! 😀 Reply Where did you get that gorgeous dress?
 Reply Hi, I bought it second hand but before that it's from a store here in sweden called Shock here in sweden.
 The girl who sold it to me said it's 7 years since she bought it though :O Reply I love the shoes!!!!!!
 Sooooo crazy and gorgeous <3 Reply Beautiful, beautiful, beautiful!
 Reply They really did have an amazing, beautiful wedding day.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.